KyleRego/KyleRego.github.io/_posts/2022-11-17-launch-school.markdown

 For me, the Launch School course was a worthwhile investment.
 The topics covered are solid, the amount of practice is more than sufficent, and the assessments guarantee you will not pass without many of the necessary skills to work as a web developer.

-If you want to see what they're about for yourself, check out their [open book shelf](https://launchschool.com/books) which has some short and sweet (and free) books covering topics like [the command line](https://launchschool.com/books/command_line), [git](https://launchschool.com/books/git), [HTTP](https://launchschool.com/books/http), and [regular expressions](https://launchschool.com/books/regex).
+If you want to see what they're about for yourself, check out [Launch School's open book shelf](https://launchschool.com/books) which has some short and sweet (and free) books covering topics like the command line, git, HTTP, and regular expressions.

 My review on this course: it's a buy.